 Our first appointment of our day in Snowdonia was at “King Arthur’s Labyrinth”.
-This underground attraction is based in an old mine, the Braichgoch slate mine, and features a boat ride in to the mine followed by a walk around some of the mine, visiting animatronic displays that tell various stories about King Arthur.
-It was remarkably tacky, and told us nothing at all about the old mine itself, which is what I had really been interested in, so we left rather disappointed!
+This underground attraction is based in an old mine, the Braichgoch slate mine, and features a boat ride in to the mine followed by a walk around some of the mine tunnels, visiting animatronic displays that tell various stories about King Arthur.
+It was remarkably tacky and told us nothing at all about the old mine itself, which is what I had really been interested in, so we left rather disappointed!

-From here, we drove back north, along the coast this time towards Harlech Castle.
-On the way, we stopped in a town along the way to try a lunch of Welsh Rarebit (basically, melted cheese on bread!)
+From here we drove back north, along the coast this time towards Harlech Castle.
+We stopped in a town along the way to try a lunch of Welsh Rarebit (basically, melted cheese on bread!)
 Completed in the year 1289, Harlech castle was originally constructed by Edward I in order to help control Wales; it changed hands between the English and Welsh several times throughout its history, eventually being abandoned and partially dismantled in the mid 1600s.
 Happily, it survived the following centuries fairly well and is now open to the public to visit.
 We spent an enjoyable hour or so exploring from the top of the six-story tower, all the way down to the water gate, 127 steps below the castle!

 It was only about 4pm, so we decided to take a drive through Snowdonia, based on a suggested route we found online.
 We headed north through Porthmadog, and soon came upon the Sygun copper mine, just outside of Beddgelert.
 This Victorian mine had closed down in 1903, and then been re-opened as a self-guided tourist attraction.
 Of huge vertical extent, the lower levels of the mine are all flooded, with a selection of the middle floors now being open for the public to walk and climb through.